Seagate/cortx-test/README.md

     11. Install awscli with default python 3.6 pre installed with inhouse vm images and configure aws and copy cert file.

-    Alternatively by skipping step 8 to 10, you can also set python environment with using virtual env.
+    Alternatively by skipping step 8 to 10, you can also set python environment by using virtual env.

 ## MongoDB as Configuration Management Database
 Cortx-test uses MongoDB as backend to store Cortx setup details.
-These details are specific to the setup itself.
+These details, stored in MongoDB, are specific to the setup itself.
 The purpose of this setup is to do automatic config generation based on the setup.
 A sample template is as shown below.
+This template is feed to database and pulled when developer will run test automation with test runner.
+The pulled templates merges with static yaml files to build the CMN_CFG and other component level configs.

 ```json